isomerpages/moe-sls/_teacher-user-guide/Other Useful Information/Glossary of Terms (Updated).md

         <p>Student Tooltip</p>
       </td>
       <td>
-        <p>Student Tooltip can be added to any component and is visible to students when they attempt the lesson.
+        <p>Student Tooltip can be added to any component and is visible to students when they attempt the module.
 When clicked, students will be able to create a note on the right drawer.
-This allows teachers to point out areas in the lesson where students are encouraged to create a note.</p>
+This allows teachers to point out areas in the module where students are encouraged to create a note.</p>
       </td>
     </tr>
     <tr>